appwrite/demos-for-functions/dotnet/object-detection/README.md

-# 🚮 Clean up files in your storage older than XX days
+# 📷 Object Detection using Cloudmersive Vision API
-A sample .NET Cloud Function for deleting files that are older than XX days on a schedule.
+A sample .Net Cloud Function for object detection on an image file uploaded by the user.

 ## 📝 Environment Variables
 Go to Settings tab of your Cloud Function.
 Add the following environment variables.